 Cameras and Lenses

-You can bring any kind of camera gear with you.
+You can bring any kind of camera equipment with you.
 Our team is pretty familiar with all camera systems out there, so choice of brand is a non-issue.
 As for lenses, our recommendation would be to bring several lenses:

 Tripod